Make Sure You’re Covered

 Contact a Severance Agreement Lawyer

 Preparation is the key to a smooth transition.
 I can help protect your rights in the event of a termination.
-Contact Robert Adelson, a Boston severance attorney for CEOs and executives at email@example.com or call 617-875-8665 to schedule an initial consultation.
+Contact Robert Adelson, a Boston severance attorney for CEOs, C-level and senior executives at email@example.com or call 617-875-8665 to schedule an initial consultation.